panubo/sensu-result-proxy/README.md

 ## Running

+This runs in a Docker container.

+Environment Variable Configuration:

+- `CONFIG_FILE` - Location of api authentication config file
+- `SENSU_API_URI` - Sensu API
+- `DEBUG` - Enable debugging

-See the `Makefile` for building, and usage.
+See the `Makefile` for building, and runtime usage examples.

 ## Usage example